RadotJar/voynich/README.md

  ### Inputs

-The formatter takes a single required argument, the path to the plaintext file containing text from the **Takahashi** transcription of the Voynich manuscript.
+The formatter takes a **single required argument**, the path to the plaintext file containing text from the **Takahashi** transcription of the Voynich manuscript.

 The text file is assumed to have been generated from the [Interlinear transcription archive extractor](http://voynich.freie-literatur.de/index.php?show=extractor), with the following settings:

 **Transcriber:**
 - [x] Takeshi Takahashi
 **Output Formatting:**